codesandbox/codesandboxer/packages/codesandboxer/README.md

 This is an optional property, that can include a package.JSON's contents as an object or a string which is the path relative to the git source directory to fetch the `package.json` from your git repository. pkgJSON finally accepts a promise that can be resolve to either of these two other types.

-The contents of the eventual resolved `package.json` will be used to get the correct version ranges of packages your example is relying upon, and assemble a package.json for codesandbox to use in pulling them in.
+The contents of the eventual resolved `package.json` will be used to get the correct version ranges of packages your example is relying upon, and assemble a package.json for CodeSandbox to use in pulling them in.

 #### importReplacements: Array